furesoft/AuroraModularis/README.md

 ### Extending the behavior of the bootstrapper

 The bootstrapper has mechanisms called `Hooks` to affect the behavior.
 The `IModuleLoadingHook` can decide if modules should be loaded or do other stuff on load, like register resources globally for UI.
 The `ISettingsLoadingHook` can inject specific custom settings to a module.
 This behavior can be useful if you want dynamic settings.
 A good example for dynamic settings are paths.
 Per default module settings are serialized as json file but you can implement your own `SettingsProvider` to use other formats.
+There are also some formats available at nuget.

 ## Examples